80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a loud noise someone makes when expressing joy, excitement or enjoyment

-Example sentenceThe class was whooping and clapping for her.
+Example in a sentenceThe class was whooping and clapping for her.

 79. Woof